Environmental Awareness

 Almost two decades ago a rust fungus (Uromycladium tepperianum) that is specific to reducing the reproductive and vegetative growth of the alien Port Jackson (Acacia Saligna) trees along the Breede River was introduced.
 Whilst unfortunately not exterminated, the Port Jackson’s ferocious growth has been curbed to allow vegetation indigenous to our area to regain a foothold.
 In 2011 we also had 2 scholars chop down Port Jackson trees as part of their community service to achieve their President’s Award.

 Riverton has always been home to the most magnificent trees and it is our policy to replace fallen down trees and plant new indigenous trees on an on going basis.
+Sadly, the majority of these indigenous trees that we planted near the river, were washed away in the 2nd unprecedented flood in September 2023.

 Whilst financial constraints in adopting new technologies are often an initial barrier to lowering our environmental footprint …